nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 It will also allow for clear reporting for the exact current state of progress for all health checks.

-### Example sequence for using a state management API for DHC
+### Example Sequence for Using a State Management API for DHC
 ```mermaid
 sequenceDiagram
     UI->>+StateAPI: Start Health Check